 Today was the day I take a step that will unravel an adventure spanning thousands of miles and multiple time zones.

-Today I would begin spanning different landscapes, environments, and cities.
-Spanning multiple countries and cultures.
+Today I would begin traveling different landscapes, environments, and cities.
+Across multiple countries experiencing many cultures.

 Today, looking in that mirror, I truly felt alive.